Organized by Isolde Brielmaier

 Presented by TALKING GALLERIES | The International Platform for Gallerists

 HERE AND NOW: BIENNIALS IN THE 21ST CENTURY

 MODERATOR: Lynne Cooke

-This discussion will draw on questions arising from the shifting landscape of recent and upcoming international biennials.
+This discussion examined the shifting landscape of recent and upcoming international biennials.
 How has or hasn't the platform of the biennial evolved?
 What is or should the function of a biennial be?
 What might be said of location, subject matter and audience?
-The panelists will examine the idea of the biennial as both an important and challenging gauge of the here and now" and question its continual relevance and viability as a platform for the exhibition of contemporary art and artists today.
+The debated the idea of the biennial as both an important and challenging gauge of the here and now" and questioned its continual relevance and viability as a platform for the exhibition of contemporary art and artists today.

 This panel is co-sponsored by Prospect New Orleans

 PARTICIPANTS: Ben Brown; Aric Chen; Adrian Cheng; Jane DeBevoise